Saturday, February 4, 2023 | 9 a.m. – 4 p.m. | Via Zoom | 5 CEUs

 This introductory weekend workshop will allow participants to gain a taste of Gestalt Therapy Theory and an opportunity to experience the theoretical concepts in action.
 There will be mini-lectures, demonstrations, and experiential exercises.
 We welcome people from all professional walks of life.
 Experience as a therapist is not required.
 GTIP training is personally life enhancing and often life changing.
 It has been beneficial to a variety of professionals; including bodyworkers, lawyers, personal coaches, yoga teachers, nurses, doctors, and business professionals, as well as many others.

 Come join us as we create connection, experience ourselves more deeply and learn about this still radical approach to connection and healing.
-Obtain a taste of what occurs in our Three-Year Training Program.
-The next class begins in September 2021.
-Applications are now being accepted.
+Obtain a taste of what occurs in our 3-Year Training Program.
+New cohorts begin in September.
+Applications are accepted November through June.

 - Learn how your history, culture and social location (including experiences of oppression and privilege) are embodied